 we have

 By using Markov's inequality, we see that,

 as $n \to \infty$.

-Recall that $\mathcal{G}$ from Part 1 was a Gaussian random variable and the order of the variance of $\mathcal{G}$ was $n \log n$, which is much larger than the error terms of Parts 2 and 3.
-Then, combining Part 1, 2, 3, we can obtain the desired result using the Lindeberg–Feller central limit theorem.
+Recall that $\mathcal{G}$ from Part 1 was a Gaussian random variable, and the order of the variance of $\mathcal{G}$ was $n \log n$, which is much larger than the error terms of Parts 2 and 3.
+Then, combining Parts 1, 2, and 3, we can obtain the desired result using the Lindeberg–Feller central limit theorem.